 In the case of discipline involving suspensions of fourteen (14) days or less, the employee against whom disciplinary action is sought to be initiated shall be served with a written notice of the charges against the employee and shall be further informed that he/she will be suspended after ten (10) calendar days during which ten-day period the employee shall remain on the job or on the clock (in pay status) at the option of the Employer.
-However, if a timely grievance, either by settlement or an arbitrator's final and binding decision.
+However, if a timely grievance is initiated, the effective date of the suspension will be delayed until disposition of the grievance, either by settlement or an arbitrator's final and binding decision.
 The employee shall remain on the job or on the clock (in pay status) at the option of the Employer.
 [Highlighted portion added in the 1998 Collective Bargaining Agreement.]